 Schools should share the results of their risk assessment with their workforce (including local union representatives).
 If possible, they should consider publishing it on their website to provide transparency of approach to parents, carers and pupils (HSE would expect all employers with over 50 staff to do so).

-The DfE latest documents and guidance webpage is being updated regularly fo at are the significant, reseeable, hazards?
-Who is at Current control measures Ri isk Ra ting What additional control measures can be put in place ised ا Ratin (the dangers that can cause harm) Risk?
+The DfE latest documents and guidance webpage is being updated regularly fo nat are the significant, preseeable, hazards?
+Who is at Current control measures R Risk Rating What additional control measures can be put in place Revised Risk Rating (the dangers that can cause harm) Risk?
 (What is already in place/done) L S R to reduce the risk further?
 L S R 1.
-Potential transmission to clinically vulnerable staff and pupils Guidance is available in the All members of school communit y 1a.
+Potential transmission to clinically vulnerable staff and pupils Guidance is available in the Schools coronavirus (COVID- All members of school community 1a.
 Pupils: School attendance will be mandatory for all pupils from 8 March.
-Communicate with parents of clinically vulnerable pupils to inform them: 2 4 8
+Pupils who are under the care of a specialist health professional: Request parents discuss their child's care needs with their health professional to ensure appropriate risk controls.
+Further advice is available from the Royal College of Pediatrics and Child Health.
+Ensure these pupils have the support they need to ensure they are able to access remote learning 2 4 8